- Complete the International Admissions Application online and submit your $40 application fee. Download tips for

-7. If you have an F-1 visa and you will be transferring directly to USI from another U.S. school or university, you must also submit an International Student Transfer Form.
+- If you have a J-1 or F-1 visa and you will be transferring directly to USI from another U.S. school or university, you must also submit an International Student Transfer Form.
 If you have a J-1 visa and you will be transferring directly to USI from another U.S. school or university, you must contact Center for International Programs prior to requesting your current university to transfer your record.

 Once all requirements are received and reviewed, an admission decision will be made.
 Students are notified of the admission decision by letter, which will be mailed to the address supplied on your application for admission.